theatlantic/jump.ios/Samples/SimpleCaptureDemo/README.md

 *Resolution*: Make sure your project's "Linked Frameworks and Libraries" includes a reference to the OpenID AppAuth for iOS Library ("libAppAuth.a")

 *Errors*:
-/jump.ios/Samples/SimpleCaptureDemoNative/SimpleCaptureDemoNative/Classes/AppDelegate.m:135:33: Use of undeclared identifier 'googlePlusClientId'; did you mean '_googlePlusClientId'?
+`/jump.ios/Samples/SimpleCaptureDemoNative/SimpleCaptureDemoNative/Classes/AppDelegate.m:135:33: Use of undeclared identifier 'googlePlusClientId'; did you mean '_googlePlusClientId'?` OR
-/jump.ios/Samples/SimpleCaptureDemoNative/SimpleCaptureDemoNative/Classes/AppDelegate.m:136:36: Use of undeclared identifier 'googlePlusRedirectUri'; did you mean '_googlePlusRedirectUri'?
+`/jump.ios/Samples/SimpleCaptureDemoNative/SimpleCaptureDemoNative/Classes/AppDelegate.m:136:36: Use of undeclared identifier 'googlePlusRedirectUri'; did you mean '_googlePlusRedirectUri'?`

 *Resolution*:
 Make sure you are reading the data from your app's info.plist in your AppDelegate.m file, example: